How long does it last?

 Do I need to clean out the pothole before filling it?

 Clean out any trash and large debris that may be in the hole.
 Defined walls on the sides of the pothole is best.
-The product is most effective when it has an edge to bind to.

 Can I fill a pothole when it is raining or when the ground is wet?